Guide to Community Health

 Build on what exists

-- To assure sustainability, you will need to implement any mitigation measures through collaboration with existing local governments, NGOs, and relevant local agencies;
+- If you want to be successful in the long term, you will need to implement any mitigation measures through collaboration with existing local governments, NGOs, and relevant local agencies;

 - If local government agencies do not have the capacity to respond effectively, you have a responsibility to play an active role in preparing for and responding to health impacts associated with the project.